scottyeager/info_foundation/src/definitions_concepts/threefold_farmer.md

 There are two types of capacity farmers:

-- Certified Farmers: A certified hardware using farmer that has entered into, and is compliant with, the present Terms of the TF Tech Service Level Agreement.
+- Certified Farmers: A certified hardware using farmer that has entered into, and is compliant with, the present Terms of the TFTech Service Level Agreement.
 - DIY Farmers: Use their own choice of hardware (uncertified hardware).

 Learn more about farming in the grid section of this wiki.